 - 3. Select the Back up this machine's data check box, and on the next page ensure that the Microsoft Exchange Server check box is selected. - 4.
 When prompted for licenses, select I purchased a license or a subscription. - 5.
-Click Add licenses, select the Use the following license server check box, and then specify the name or IP address of the machine where you installed the management server. - Details.
+Select the Use the following license server check box, and then specify the name or IP address of the machine where you installed the management server. - Details.
 The license server is integrated with the management server. - 6.
+Ensure that the proper licenses are selected, and then click Next. - 7.
 Click Register now.
 Specify the name or IP address of the machine where you installed the management server.
-Provide the user name and password of an administrator on that machine. - 7.
-Specify whether the machine with the Exchange server will participate in the Acronis Customer Experience Program (CEP). - 8.
+Provide the user name and password of an administrator on that machine. - 8.
+Specify whether the machine with the Exchange server will participate in the Acronis Customer Experience Program (CEP). - 9.
 Proceed with the installation.